vEnhance/von/README.md

 1. Metadata is stored at the top of each file after being added.
 2. Problems must have a _source_ like "Shortlist 2016 G2".
 3. Problems should also have a description, and a set of tags.
-   If a tag is specified as a sorting tag in `rc.py`, it will be displayed differently, but otherwise functionally equivalently.
+   If a tag is specified as a sorting tag in `config`, it will be displayed differently, but otherwise functionally equivalently.
 4. Problems can also have an "author" attribute, which is displayed.